shahriarkasib/winequality_mlops/README.md

 4. keep the template.py to .gitignore file so that it does not go to git (optional)

-5. create a directry named data_given to keep the data we will work with.
+5. create a directory named data_given to keep the data we will work with.

 6. keep your data to data_given folder